LDAWG-a11y/a11yWebApp/src/guides/wcag-checklist-mvp-testing.md

 ---
-title: WCAG Checklist - MVP Testing
+title: "Draft Minimum Viable Product Accessibility Checklist "
 summary: This guide walks you through Web Content Accessibility Guidelines (WCAG) testing to a minimum viable product MVP standard for users that have not completed much testing before.
 This guide covers what we feel are some of